Can you be a life coach without certification? Yes, you can!

 Let me address these questions one at a time.

 Do you need certification to be a life coach?
 No, you don’t.

 The truth is that coaching is still an unregulated industry.
-You do not need a life coach degree to be a coach.
+You do not need a life coach degree for career coaching.
 But you certainly need to know what you are signing up for.
 And a degree will not necessarily get you either the skills or the training to become a life coach.
-Is this even a topic worth talking about?
+Is a life coaching career even a topic worth talking about?